alex-waiganjo/CRUD-API-Using-Flask/README.md

 # CRUD-API-Using-Flask
 ## Resources used to build this  REST API:
-+ Python (In case you don't have python installed head over to python.org follow along the simple steps to have it on your machine.
++ Python (In case you don't have python installed, head over to python.org f and ollow the simple steps to have it on your machine as per your Operating System.
 + Flask Microframework
 + Sqlalchemy ORM
 + SQLITE (Used in this Project).